HerrHorizontal/mc-run/README.md

 ### Executing LAW
-To run your configured generation workflow.
+To run your configured generation workflow (you will find your configuration per default in the `luigi.cfg` file).
 Set the law environment by `source setup.sh`.
 To index the available LAW tasks and workflows, first execute `law index`, which will also enable autocompletion for the tasks' parameters.
 To start the generation you can now simply run
 ```